 “Taxes as a Determinant of Foreign-Owned Property-Liability Insurers’ Investment Strategies in the United States,” Journal of the American Taxation Association (Supplement 1998): 25-36.
 With Bin Ke and Kathy Petroni.

-“Discussion Of The Capital Gains Tax and Stock Market Returns,” Journal of the American Taxation Association (Supplement 1997): 64-67.
+“Discussion of The Capital Gains Tax and Stock Market Returns,” Journal of the American Taxation Association (Supplement 1997): 64-67.

 “Inventory Stub Period Shrinkage Estimates-the Tax Court Sows Confusion,” The Tax Adviser (October 1997): 611-614.
 With James E. Wheeler and Richard P. Weber.